ics-software-engineering/play-example-mysql/README.md

   2. It is just totally lame to put credentials into publicly available files hosted online.

 Fortunately, there is an easy solution: reference environment variables that point to the actual credentials.
-To support this approach, define two environment variables with the MySQL username and password you wish to use for local Play development.
+To support this approach, define three environment variables with the MySQL username and password you wish to use for local Play development.
 On Unix, you might edit ~/.profile to include:

+    export DATABASE_URL_DB=mysql://localhost/playexamplemysql?characterEncoding=UTF-8
-    export PLAY_MYSQL_USER=root
+    export DATABASE_USERNAME_DB=root
-    export PLAY_MYSQL_PASSWORD=ReplaceWithGoodPassword
+    export DATABASE_PASSWORD_DB=YourPasswordHere

 If you choose to create a new MySQL user rather than using the root user, then you will need to be sure to grant that user privileges for the database